99MGMT Blog

 6. Coding

 An important aspect of any medical practice is coding.
-There are forms and tickets that need to be filled out correctly in order for records to be accurately coded.
+Some forms and tickets need to be filled out correctly for records to be accurately coded.
 This is important not only for reimbursement purposes but also for compliance.
 Make sure you understand how coding works in your new practice, and that staff is adequately trained, so there are no surprises down the road.

 7. StaffingiStock-1352489891